kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

         regular_bullish.append(True)
     else:
         regular_bullish.append(False)
     ...
 ```

+## The Results

 The image below is a cherry-picked example of the divergence detection indicator at work.
+Comparing this to TradingView's
+divergence indicator shown at the start of the post, we can see that it picks up the same bullish divergence - one candle
+earlier!
+In the example below, this corresponds to a little over 60 pips!

 ![Divergence Indicator](/AutoTrader/assets/images/divergence_markedup.png "Divergence Indicator")

-As we would like, the signal only comes after all pre-requisite signals have *closed*.
+As mentioned above, this is a cherry picked example of the indicator working.
+In fact, you can see a false signal in the same
+image above.
+Examining what happened here, it is clear that the false signal is due to a false detection of a lower low.
+To
+avoid this, we would have to filter out smaller retracements - such as the 'higher low' in the lower-low pair.

 ## What Now?
 The tools developed above have been packaged conveniently into indicators and added to the AutoTrader
 [indicator library](../../../docs/indicators).
 You can find them under the following names:
 - [`find_swings`](../../../docs/indicators#swing-detection)